Iridar/WOTCIridarDynamicDeployment/WOTCIridarDynamicDeployment/ReadMe.txt

 Allow DD on missions with fixed evac?
 XComGameState_EvacZone.bMissionPlaced, toggle in MCM, may or may not work with Request Evac

-Do something about cutscene not playing on mission start (worst case scenario: make cutscene play only after loading a save) Do something about visualization of pod activation hanging (worst case scenario: remove pod cutscene via PostBuildVis)
+Do something about visualization of pod activation hanging (worst case scenario: remove pod cutscene via PostBuildVis)

 TODO: Disable DD on Avenger Defense mission and waterworld.

 Psi Gate deployment after new Shadow Research

-TODO: Polish deploy camera framing, maybe removing framing from the ability itself and increase camera hold while soldiers are dropping

 Sitreps:
 Airborne Insertion:  Begin the mission with a single Resistance Militia spotter.
 All XCOM units are deployed via Dynamic Deployment.